 So, these were the activities.
 How did they do?
 Well, firstly, what was the engagement like?

-- One or two students did everything on the first day, never to be seen or heard of again.
+- One or two students did everything on the first day, never to be seen or heard from again.

 - One or two students appeared on day 7, right at the last possible moment and did the absolute minimum.